 - Through another entity:

 - o Concessioners,

-- Commercial use licensees
+- o Commercial use licensees

 - o Partners/SNHA

 - o Neighboring agencies

 - o Organizations of wilderness users

 - With contracts

 - Wilderness concessions operations

-- General park visitors
+- General visitors of the parks

 - Online / internet:

 - o Is a new webpage needed?

 - o Are new links between pages needed?

 - o Webcast, podcast

 Existing training and materials: Find out what is already available for SEKI.
 Consider using or adapting existing materials, references, and trainings.
-Many options are available at low or no cost (see Existing Materials section below).
+Many options are available at low or no cost (see the "Existing Training and Materials" section below).

-- 5) Make Materials Available - - Identify the outlets for your materials.
+5) Make Materials Available -

+- Identify the outlets for your materials.
 Make your information widely available.
-Most information developed can be made available in some format online; check with the Division of Interpretation. - What other forms of technology might carry your messages successfully? - Develop standard operating procedures that include: - o Updating materials on a regular basis - o Distributing them to the outlets identified - o Maintaining supplies. - o Including them in annual trainings.
+Most information developed can be made available in some format online; check with the Division of Interpretation. - What other forms of technology might carry your messages successfully? - Develop standard operating procedures that include: - Updating materials on a regular basis - o Distributing them to the outlets identified - o Maintaining supplies. - o Including them in annual trainings.